 Symptoms of Withdrawal from Stimulants

-Withdrawal from stimulants are almost mirror opposites of the acute effects.
+Withdrawal from stimulants is almost mirroring opposites of the acute effects.
 Thus, someone who has been using stimulants and stops will experience irritability, weakness, marked reduction in energy, hypersomnia, depression, loss of concentration, and increased appetite.
 These symptoms are more severe in those who have taken higher doses over longer periods.
 They usually disappear within 2 to 3 days, but sometimes last for a week or more.

 Dangers of Withdrawal from Stimulants